-Know the process of segmenting words into sounds before choosing graphemes to represent the sounds.
-Older children at this stage may either appear to be reluctant to write or alternatively seek constant support and reassurance.
-Their experience as writers may be limited; they may be composing orally with confi dence but be reluctant to write or avoid taking risks with transcription.
-Such writers need a great deal of support with developing their own texts (which are often brief) and with the writing demands of the classroom.
-In terms of composition, some children may be able to compose sentences orally that exceed their transcriptional abilities, whilst others require support with structuring their ideas and composing sentences orally prior to writing.
-Ideas for writing may be limited by their own range of experience and their lack of exposure to language and high quality texts.
-Transcriptional ability in this stage may be broad.
-Children may rely mainly on phonetic spelling strategies and memorised words, with few self-help strategies.
+Continue a rhyming string.
+(W:40-60) Children may be composing by trying out ideas through talk and dictating their ideas for writing to a facilitating adult or digitally recording their spoken Use some clearly identifiable letters to communicate meaning.
+(W) ideas.
+They may also have some strategies for writing independently (e.g. Attempt to write short sentences in meaningful contexts.
+(W) drawing, mark making, copying, inventing their own code).
+Older children at this stage may either appear to be reluctant to write or Write own name and other things.
+(W:40-60) alternatively seek constant support and reassurance.
+Their experience as Write sentences which can be read by themselves and others such as labels or captions.
+(W:ELG) writers may be limited; they may be composing orally with confidence but be reluctant to write or avoid taking risks with transcription.
+Such writers need a great deal of support with developing their own texts (which are often brief) Show awareness that writing can have a range of purposes, for example, in relation to letters, lists or stories.
+(8) and with the writing demands of the classroom.
+In terms of composition, some children may be able to compose sentences Show understanding of how text is arranged on the page, for example, by writing or producing letter sequences going from left to right.
+(8) orally that exceed their transcriptional abilities, whilst others require support with structuring their ideas and composing sentences orally prior to writing.
+Ideas for writing may be limited by their own range of experience and their Be aware of the sequence of letters, symbols and words.
+(7) lack of exposure to language and high quality texts.
+HANDWRITING AND PRESENTATION Transcriptional ability in this stage may be broad.
+Children may rely mainly on phonetic spelling strategies and memorised words, with few self-help Group letters and leave spaces between them as though they are writing separate words.
+(7) strategies.
 Some children at this stage may have gaps in their phonic knowledge.
-They may still be writing in memorised letter strings, may not yet be making grapheme-phoneme correspondences and may seldom use punctuation to mark meaning.
+They may still be writing in memorised letter strings, may not yet be making grapheme-phoneme correspondences and may seldom use Copy letter forms, for example, labels and/or captions for pictures or for displays.
+(6) punctuation to mark meaning.
 Some others may only hear initial and other predominant sounds in words.
-Know words with adjacent consonants.
+SPELLING Use some clearly identifiable letters, representing some sounds correctly and in sequence.
+Segment the sounds in simple words and blend them together.
+Know all the letters of the alphabet and the sounds which they most commonly represent.